-A metaphor is a device that allows people to compare one thing to another – whether it is said what that other thing is or not.
-Presidential speeches are full of metaphors because they can act as a bolster to morale, encourage participation, and serve a symbol for years to come.
+A metaphor is a device that allows people to compare one thing to another, whether or not that other thing is named.
+Presidential speeches are full of metaphors because they can act as a bolster to morale, encourage participation, and serve as a symbol for years to come.
 Here are just six of the best metaphors from presidential speeches.

-• John F. Kennedy at Remarks at the Dedication of the Aerospace Medical Health Center, San Antonio, TX, November 21, 1963
+Example #1: John F. Kennedy‘s Remarks at the Dedication of the Aerospace Medical Health Center (San Antonio, TX, November 21, 1963)

 “America has tossed its cap over the wall of space!”

-At the start of the Space Race, JFK announced that the United States was going to be at the front of the movement.
-He compared this speech to “tossing his cap” or declaring monopoly over the first successful trip to the moon.
+At the start of the Space Race, John F. Kennedy announced that the United States was going to be at the front of the movement.
+He compared this speech to “tossing his cap,” or declaring monopoly, over the first successful trip to the moon.
 America tossing its cap is a metaphor for declaring that it will take charge of the movement.
 This speech allowed him to gain support for spending tax dollars on the space program.

 “I assume unhesitatingly the leadership of this great army of our people dedicated to a disciplined attack upon our common problems.”

-FDR took office right after the Great Depression when the country’s morale was at an all-time low and people were suffering in the years prior to World War II.
-He used a metaphor comparing the hard working, extremely tough and resilient citizens to an army.
+FDR took office right after the Great Depression, when the country’s morale was at an all-time low.
+People were suffering in these years leading up to World War II.
+President Roosevelt used a metaphor comparing the hard working, extremely tough and resilient citizens to an army.
 He did this so that people would be willing to get back out into the workforce and push through until the economy took an upturn.

 “Let me make something clear: The United States military doesn’t do pinpricks.”